 Narrative Shift Campaign

 Led by Generation Justice in Albuquerque, the Narrative Shift Campaign highlights youth resilience and leadership in New Mexico.
 It also raises awareness about the importance of investing in young people throughout the state.
-Stay tuned for more information about this campaign in mid 2021.
+Stay tuned for more information about this campaign.

 Creating Equity in Education (CEE) Project